CAROLINAS CEMENT MEDIA STATEMENT

 This modification to our air permit does not change the fact that Carolinas Cement will operate within the National Ambient Air Quality Standards (NAAQS), will consistently work to ensure the safety of public health and the environment, and will operate the cleanest, most advanced cement plant in the world.

-Bob Odom, General Manager for Carolinas Cement LLC
+Bob Ordor, General Manager for Carolinas Cement LLC